 What Does Contingent Mean in Real Estate?

-When searching for a home for sale, you may have encountered a variety of different sales statuses online.
+When searching for a home for sale, you may have encountered a variety of different sales statuses online including contingent real estate listings.
 Beyond just “for sale” and “closed,” you may have also seen other common sales statuses such as “pending” or “contingent.”
 These phrases indicate where in the sales process the home is in.
 Understanding the differences between these statuses can help you identify properties that may still be available for purchase, and will help you better understand how to move forward if you’re interested in putting in an offer on any of them.

 A contingency clause doesn't necessarily mean all hope is lost for prospective buyers.
-Different states have different laws as it surrounds contingencies so you'll want to speak with your Realtor around the current local rules for contingent homes.
+Different states have different laws as it surrounds contingencies so you'll want to speak with your Realtor about the current local rules for contingent homes.
 In every market though, things happen where homes that are under the contract may not reach the closing table and the contingency clause usually protects the buyer and sometimes the seller in the event the parties decide to terminate.
+Here is what contingent means in real estate:

 Without further ado let's jump in: What Does Contingent Mean in Real Estate?